doppllib/doppllib.github.io/docs/AddingDoppl.md

 For example, `translatedPathPrefix 'co.doppl', 'D'` would not match any classes, as there are no classes in this project *directly* in the `co.doppl` package.

+- The default `testIdentifier` will find any classes whose name ends in `Test.java` and assume that they represent unit tests.
+In this case, that happens to fit our situation (`RepositoryTest.java` ends in `Test.java`), and so the `testIdentifier` closure shown above is superfluous.
+It is there for illustration purposes, as for many projects, developers will have chosen other names for their test classes.

 ## Step #6: Define Doppl Dependencies